threelittlemonkeys/seq2seq-pytorch/README.md

 - Mini-batch training with CUDA
 - Global and local attention (Luong 2015)
 - Input feeding (Luong 2015)
-- Vectorized computation of alignment scores in attention
+- Vectorized computation of alignment scores in the attention layer

 ## Usage